natobritto/natobritto/README.md

 My name is **Renato Britto Araujo**

 I'm on a mission to become the best engineer I can be

+Interest in Crypto

-Finishing up a Software Engineering B.A. at <a href="https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia">UnB</a>
+Software Engineering B.A. at <a href="https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia">UnB</a>

  <!--
 Here you can read my [resume](https://www.linkedin.com/in/renato-britto-araujo/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACg6CRUBmqu8F8P9l0QsCBs9L72rpE_U_P8,1609959810589)/) or visit [my website](https://www.renatobritto.com)
  -->
-Interest in Autonomous Drones.

 </div>